ssardina-research/cfond-asp/README.md

 - Python 3.11+ with dependencies as per `requirements.txt`.
 - [Clingo](https://potassco.org/clingo/) 5.5+ ASP solver.
   - Note version 5.4 does not support chained comparisons used of the form `X < Y < Z`.
-- [SAS Translator](https://www.fast-downward.org/TranslatorOutputFormat) from [downward library](https://github.com/aibasel/downward).
-The Python-based translator is located in the [src/translate](https://github.com/aibasel/downward/tree/main/src/translate) folder of downward.
+- Patched version of [SAS Translator](https://www.fast-downward.org/TranslatorOutputFormat) from [downward library](https://github.com/aibasel/downward).
+A minor patch needs to be applied to handle FOND problems; see below for how to do this.
+This will produce a [SAS encoding]([SAS encoding](https://www.fast-downward.org/TranslatorOutputFormat)) of a problem instance.
   - This tool translates a deterministic PDDL domain and problem to an (optimized) SAS encoding.
 Note only the Python-based translator is used by CFOND-ASP.
-  - At this point it has been tested with Jan 15, 2024 version at commit [3c8a65b](https://github.com/aibasel/downward/tree/3c8a65b5d54da8db50378d66b806b34b07357f35).
+  - Current version tested: Jan 15, 2024 version at commit [3c8a65b](https://github.com/aibasel/downward/tree/3c8a65b5d54da8db50378d66b806b34b07357f35).

 > [!NOTE]
-> Previous version (before Jan 2025) of the planner did the determinization and SAS translator all at once, using the extended FOND translator in [translator-fond](https://github.com/ssardina-research/translator-fond/) repo.
+> Previous version (before January 2025) of the planner did the determinization and SAS translator all at once, using the extended FOND translator in [translate-allout](https://github.com/ssardina-research/translator-fond/tree/main/translate-allout) script.
 Such translator was a modification of [Fast-downard release 22.12](https://github.com/aibasel/downward/tree/release-22.12.0) (December 16, 2022) SAS translator, extended to also implement the FOND all-outcome determinization.
-Note this was a different from the PRP's translator, which is based on the 2011 SAS FD translator (available, with small fixes to handle no-op actions well, in release [2011 PRP](https://github.com/ssardina-research/translator-fond/releases/tag/2011-prp) of [translator-fond](https://github.com/ssardina-research/translator-fond/) repo).
+Note this is a different from the one used in the [2011 PRP](https://github.com/ssardina-research/translator-fond/releases/tag/2011-prp) planner: it is much updated and includes fixes to handle no-op actions correctly (i.e., without simplifying them).
 >
-> From Jan 2025, the planner has decoupled determinization (via [fond-utils](https://github.com/AI-Planning/fond-utils) library) from SAS translation encoding, so that the standard SAS translator from downward library can be used against the already determinized PDDL model.
+> From January 2025, the planner has decoupled determinization (now via [fond-utils](https://github.com/AI-Planning/fond-utils) library at the PDDL level) from SAS translation encoding, so that the standard SAS translator from downward library can be used against the already determinized PDDL model.

 ## Install